European shares fall amid Greek impasse, weak euro zone data

 LONDON, May 29 European shares fell on Friday, setting them on course for a weekly loss, as investors were unnerved by conflicting signals from Greece's debt talks and data showing private loan growth in the euro zone stalled last month.

-On national stock markets, France's CAC lost 2.5 percent and Germany's DAX 2.3 percent.
-Athens' benchmark share index fell 1.4 percent.

-Leading the losses, Airbus Group fell 4.1 percent.
-Traders cited comments by the company's strategy chief Marwan Lahoud, who said analysis of the crashed Airbus A400M black box revealed quality problems in final assembly.

-The FTSEurofirst lost two percent in a week marked by uncertainty surrounding Greece's negotiations with its international lenders ahead of a payment deadline for Athens looming next week.
+The FTSEurofirst is down 0.9 percent so far in a week that has been marked by uncertainty surrounding Greece's negotiations with its international lenders ahead of a payment deadline for Athens looming next week.
+The index is still up around 1.8 percent for the month.

-Greece's government intends to reach an agreement on a cash-for-reforms deal by Sunday, its spokesman said on Thursday, even as euro zone officials suggested a deal was far from imminent.
+Greece's government intends to reach an agreement on a cash-for-reforms deal by Sunday, its spokesman said on Thursday, even as euro zone officials suggested a deal was far from imminent and the head of the International Monetary Fund was quoted as saying the country could leave the currency bloc.

 The lack of clarity on the outcome meant some traders were reluctant to make strong bets on future market directions.